top of page

 For theaters seeking to do the work of BIPOC creatives and artists to elevate and cultivate a culture of equity and value, we have worked with and mentored many with which we would love to put you in contact.
 You need only ask; we can bridge you to them.

+Moving forward, one thing is certain if it wasn’t clear before: You cannot tell our stories if you don't respect our lives.
 For creatives and artists who are seeking a place to be seen, heard, and valued DAILY, we are excited to work with you.

 QSTC Playwrights of Color Summit Playwrights: